Deepening Your Person-Centered, Dementia Care Practice: A Learning and Relearning Journey

 Questions?
 Contact Gigi Amateau at amateaugg@vcu.edu.

-A VCU Gerontology project supported by the Virginia Department of Medical Assistance Services (DMAS) through the Civil Monetary Penalty Fund and co-produced with World Events Forum.
+A VCU Gerontology project in collaboration with the Virginia Department of Medical Assistance Services (DMAS) as part of the agency’s Nursing Facility Quality Improvement Program (NFQIP) and co-produced with World Events Forum.